 Going forward with confidence

 There are many things to consider as you build your portfolio with the best Canadian stocks.
-You may be handling your own investments or relying on a professional advisor.
-Either way, being well informed helps, including Advisorsavvy’s top stock picks for 2020.
+Whether you manage your own investments or rely on a professional advisor, being well informed goes a long way.